Debt sold to a collection agency in the UK (2026): your rights and what to do next

 - Dealing with extensive or complex debts.

-- Experiencing persistent violations of the FDCPA.
+- Experiencing persistent breaches of the FCA CONC debt collection rules.

 FAQs